By Kristen Stevenson

 Talents.
 It is much easier to play to strengths rather than fight against weaknesses.
 Help students use their talents to be successful in your class.
 This may be in the way that they take notes, study, or interact with you.

 Attendance.
-We know attendance and grades are directly correlated (Crede et al., 2010; Gump, 2010; Kassarnig et al., 2017) but the students may need a reminder.
+We know attendance and grades are directly correlated (Crede et al., 2010; Gump, 2010; Kassarnig et al., 2017) but students may need a reminder.
 Challenge yourself to think of ways to engage students so that they would hate to miss a single day.
+Flexible attendance and late policies can offer students the chance to be human without lowering standards in your course.

 Interpersonal Skills.
 A big part of attending college is learning to interact with people you may never encounter otherwise.
 While students hate the dreaded group project, the benefits of learning how to work with others are invaluable for work.
 Interpersonal skills are found in discussions, group projects, and debates.
 Another idea is to ask students to create and agree to a communication ground rules document.